VanessaTsang888/az-900-study-for-exam/describe-azure-architecture-and-services/knowledge-check.md

 Choose the best response for each question.
 Then select Check your answers.

-Check your knowledge
+## Check your knowledge

+### Q1.
 How many resource groups can a resource be in at the same time?

+My answer:

 ✔ 1.
 One